 "These sanctions will cut their international momentum.
 Regarding Yann M'Vila, given his talent, he was soon to return to the France team.
 It must be very hard [for him].

 "The suspension should not be mixed [with the incidents at World Cup 2010 and Euro 2012].
 If it is, it really is not fair.
 I hope they have the support of all the players and that eventually, the penalties will be reduced.
 They must use [appeals].
 They have the lawyers for that."

-Talking about his own behavior following Euro 2012, Menez iterated that he worked over the summer to improve his conduct, after consultations with his family.
+Talking about his own behaviour following Euro 2012, Menez iterated that he worked over the summer to improve his conduct, after consultations with his family.

 "I questioned [myself] during the last summer.
 I wanted to calm myself down.
 I focus more on my game.
 I must say, I do not give a good account of myself."

-Given the poor image of the 'Generation 1987' players, including Samir Nasri and Hatem Ben Arfa, have garnered for themselves, Menez insists that controversy doesn't affect him.
+Despite the poor image the 'Generation 1987' players, including Samir Nasri and Hatem Ben Arfa, have garnered for themselves, Menez insists that controversy doesn't affect him.